 Online Bachelor of Arts in Interdisciplinary Studies (Organizational Studies)

-Our organizational studies major can advance your understanding of modern organizations.
+Arizona State University’s Bachelor of Arts in interdisciplinary studies with a concentration in organizational studies can advance your understanding of modern organizations.
 In this program, you’ll learn to consider a variety of perspectives in analysis and decision-making.
 With these skills, you’ll be able to answer questions, solve problems and address contemporary social issues.
 This degree is tailored to your interests and can help you further your career.

 Total classes: 40